 Turkey also leads in Globalisation, Flexibility and Adaptability compared to US, Russia, France and Greece.
 It has opened its doors for other countries to invest which in turn has enabled it get more foreign capital and direct investments.
 Attitudes toward globalisation are international trade are more viable than countries benchmarked to.

-Setting up a business and registering title to real estate in Turkey (see graph above) are also the easiest when compared to US, Russia, UK and Greece.
+Setting up a business and registering title to real estate in Turkey (see graph below) are also the easiest when compared to US, Russia, UK and Greece.
 The New Turkish Commercial Code (New TCC) has made it easy to register a company and start a business.
-The New TCC Code No. 6102 published on the official gazette on 1st July 2012 adopts a corporate approach that meets international standards.
+The New TCC Code No. 6102 adopts a corporate approach that meets international standards.
 With only a single shareholder, you can now register a joint stock company or limited liability company.
 The New TCC also eliminates the need for foreigners to secure minority shareholders before having their companies to be registered.
 You can also register your company in one single day and it becomes a legal entity provide you apply with all the documents to the trade registry office.

 It is clear that investing in Turkey real estate stands to be more lucrative than in US, France, Greece, Russia and other EU countries.
 The Republic of Turkey has made all efforts to make it as simple as possible for real estate investors to participate and support the growth of the country.
 You are likely to generate higher return on investment in Turkey than any other country in the EU and most other countries globally.